Soul Nomad & the World Eaters: Secondary characters

-The human boy currently under Nereid care, he is the son of the Grand Cordon of Raide and was kidnapped by Lobo of Yesterwind to be given to the Nereids as payment to heal the Queen of Raide when he was a baby.
-Though all of the Nereids are protective of him, Juno takes her duty very seriously and Penn often says when he gets older he plans to marry her, though he believes and states to her she needs bigger breasts.
-In the Demon Path he is given to the main character and takes to slaughtering with a passion that even Gig finds disturbing.
-He later sides with Levin saying that he wants to follow the most powerful person.
+A human boy currently under Nereid care, who is the son of the Grand Cordon of Raide.
+He was kidnapped by Lobo of Yesterwind to be given to the Nereids as payment to heal the Queen of Raide when he was a baby.
+Though the Nereids are protective of him, Juno takes her duty seriously and Penn often says that he plans to marry her once he gets older, though he believes and states to her she needs bigger breasts.
+In the Demon Path, he is given to the main character and takes to slaughtering with a passion that even Gig finds disturbing.
+He later sides with Levin, saying that he wants to follow the most powerful person.